Top 5 Brutally Honest Money Tips Grant Cardone Wants You To Follow

 Use Equity To Produce Cash Flow

 Cardone has called cash “garbage” and noted that “money is worthless until it is put to work.”
-Personally, Cardone does not want to put his financial gains back into something like a house or a car, instead, opting to fund and grow his businesses in order to stimulate cash flow.
+Personally, Cardone does not want to put his financial gains back into something like a house or a car, instead, he opts to fund and grow his businesses in order to stimulate cash flow.

 “You take equity out of a house or a car,” Cardone explained, “you put it into a business that produces cash flow and you create personal financial freedom for yourself.”